Hi, my name is Simon Davies.

 It’s just that I thought they would bring me the level of happiness and contentment I was looking for, but they had failed to deliver.

-It’s not that I thought to have these things was bad, to the contrary, they had provided opportunities and experiences that I would not otherwise have had.
-But for me, the pursuit of them held promises of a level of fulfilment that didn’t materialize.
+I never thought to have these things was bad, to the contrary, they had provided opportunities and experiences that I would not otherwise have had.
+But for me, the pursuit of them held promises of a level of fulfilment that didn’t happen.

 Over the following weeks and months, I pondered about: